Image

 Crizotinib in Treating Patients With Stage IB-IIIA Non-small Cell Lung Cancer That Has Been Removed by Surgery and ALK Fusion Mutations (An ALCHEMIST Treatment Trial)

-Trial for Crizotinib in lung cancer patients post-surgery with ALK mutations.
+Clinical trial studying crizotinib for lung cancer with ALK mutations.

 Recruiting